 One way to improve the current state of knowledge on these topics, besides writing and publishing well-researched articles, is to provide documented examples of how leading companies from different industries are using artificial intelligence and large datasets in their day-to-day business operations.

 This is not to say that industry leaders are necessarily at the forefront of innovation when it comes to these technologies.
 History provides ample cases of companies failing to utilize the full potential of the tech they were using.
 Nevertheless, knowing what the major players are doing is useful for observing general trends in technology use.

-As one of the Fortune 500 highest ranking companies (currently sitting at the 87th place in 2018), Coca-cola has been trying to utilize next-gen tech such as AI and Big Data to keep an edge over their competitors.
+As one of the Fortune 500 highest-ranking companies (currently sitting at 87th place in 2018), Coca-cola has been trying to utilize next-gen tech such as AI and Big Data to keep an edge over their competitors.
 As a beverage manufacturer, their usage of these technologies has mainly stayed on the production side of things, with a few notable forays into CRM.

-One of the cornerstones of Coca-Cola’s branding is the titular taste of its various soft-drinks.
-Coca-cola employs an AI algorithm trained on datasets which contain information on crop yields, satellite images of plantations, acidity and sweetness ratings, etc. to ensure that the taste of their drinks remains the same across different batches.
+One of the cornerstones of Coca-Cola’s branding is the titular taste of its various soft drinks.
+Coca-cola employs an AI algorithm trained on datasets that contain information on crop yields, satellite images of plantations, acidity and sweetness ratings, etc. to ensure that the taste of their drinks remains the same across different batches.

 Rolls-Royce has always had strong ties to the technology sector, and this is still the case for its present incarnation as one of the world’s leading aerospace manufacturers.
 Rolls Royce utilizes Big Data and AI in many areas of its business operations, but the primary ones are design, manufacture, and after-sales support.